Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 Want a better option for online bargain hunting?
-Try using quality websites dedicated to finding discounts and collecting coupons.
+Try using these promo code websites dedicated to finding discounts and collecting coupons.

-Ebates is another great option for cash-back coupon hunting – and you can receive a $10 welcome bonus if you spend over $25 in your first 90 days of membership.
-Simply make your purchases using targeted links on the Ebates website, and receive up to 10% cash back on top of your savings!
+Rakuten is another great option for cashback coupon hunting.
+Plus, you can receive a $10 welcome bonus if you spend over $25 in your first 90 days of membership.
+Simply make your purchases using targeted links on the Rakuten website, and receive up to 10% cashback on top of your savings!

-Ebates partners with many large retailers including: Amazon, Macy’s, Walmart, and Groupon.
-Because of Ebates’ large reach, you’re sure to find a deal that meets your needs!
+Since Rakuten partners with many large retailers, you’ll find Amazon, Macy’s, Groupon, and Walmart coupons.
+Because of Rakuten’s large reach, you’re sure to find a deal that meets your needs.

-One of the ways savings.com sets itself apart from the competition is through the site’s organization methods.
+One of the ways Savings.com sets itself apart from other coupon code websites is through its organization methods.
 You can easily browse through multiple categories of coupons and deals, such as automotive, seasonal, travel, electronics, education, and more.

 You can also filter specifically for grocery coupons, or limit your search to printable coupons that you can use in local stores.

-Coupon Chief focuses extensively on online coupon codes and sale alerts, and this focus serves the site well!
-This intuitive website offers deals from over 55,000 stores, and offers significant details on each deal.
-These details are key for making sure that you know how to use each coupon, and don’t miss any of the important small print.
+Coupon Chief focuses extensively on online coupon codes and sale alerts, and this focus serves the site well.
+The intuitive interface has thousands of promo codes for websites and offers significant details on each deal.
+These details are key for making sure that you know how to use each coupon and don’t miss any of the important small print.

-With that being said, Groupon is a great option for fun experiences in your local area that you may not be otherwise able to afford.
-There are also a lot of benefits based on the site’s popularity.
-Groupon attracts big-name clients, and so the savings are often significant.
-Be sure to explore the different sections of Groupon’s website, including Local, Goods, Getaway, Clearance, and Coupons to see all the different savings available.
+With that said, Groupon is a great place to find deals on fun experiences in your local area.
+Groupon attracts big-name clients, so the savings are often significant.
+Make sure to explore the different sections of Groupon’s website, including Things To Do, Goods, Hotels & Travel, and Coupons to see all the different savings available.

 Price Blink isn’t just another deals website.
-Instead, it offers an online price comparison browser add-on that allows you to ensure you get the best deal without changing your shopping habits.
-If you’re comfortable with the possible privacy implications of an add-on like this, it may be worth a try!
+Instead, it offers an online price comparison browser add-on that ensures you get the best deal without changing your shopping habits.
+If you’re comfortable with the possible privacy implications of an add-on like this, it’s worth a try!

-No matter which site you shop on, Price Blink scans over 4,000 partnered merchants to see if there is a lower price available on another site.
-If there is, a notification will appear and alert you to this, including a link so that you can visit the other website.
+No matter which site you shop on, Price Blink scans over 4,000 partnered merchants to see if there’s a lower price available on another site.
+If there is, an alert will appear that includes a link to the other website.
 Similarly, if a coupon appears, Price Blink will alert you with a coupon code notification.

-This site is a great option for people who tend to be a little bit forgetful.
+This site is a great option if you’re a bit forgetful.
 You don’t need to hunt down deals before clicking purchase—if a deal is out there, Price Blink lets you know.

 These coupons are great for saving a few dollars on your everyday trips to the supermarket, or for stocking up on essentials.

 Coupons.com also offers printable coupons for household items and foodstuffs.
-However, they also have a mobile app for iOS and Android for easy access to coupons on unexpected shopping trips.
+However, the site also has a mobile app for iOS and Android for easy access to coupons on unexpected shopping trips.
 Some store loyalty cards are also compatible with Coupons.com, which can help you gain store reward points over time.
-In addition, a small selection of online coupon codes are available under the “coupon codes” tab.

-Hip2Save began as a frugal living blog, but then expanded into a couponing empire.
-The site still has many blog entries, tips, and recommendations for coupon collectors.
-However, it now also features links to useful coupons found all over the internet.
+Hip2Save began as a frugal living blog but later expanded into a couponing empire.
+This discount code site still has many blog entries, tips, and recommendations for coupon collectors.
+However, it now features links to useful coupons found all over the internet.

 Experienced coupon users may not like the smaller number of coupon options.
-However, this in turn makes the site a perfect fit for coupon beginners.
-The blog’s friendly approach ensures that you won’t be overwhelmed by the number of coupons out there, and that all coupons are valid and useful.
+However, this makes the site a perfect fit for coupon beginners.
+The blog’s helpful approach ensures that all coupons are valid and useful.

 What About International Shoppers?

 If you’re Canadian, try Save.ca for grocery flyers or the Canadian version of Smart Source for everything else!
 If you’re in the UK, you may find Extreme Couponing UK or Wowcher helpful.
-Australians may enjoy All the Deals or Top Bargains, and those in New Zealand may like Cheapies or FlipIt.
+Australians may enjoy Top Bargains, and those in New Zealand may like Cheapies or Cuponation.

 Online coupons may not solve all financial troubles, but they can certainly make a difference.
-Being able to save a few dollars on every transaction can help you to save a significant amount over time!
+Saving a few dollars on every transaction can help you save tons of cash over time.